CodeByD3v/OIBSIP/README.md

-# 🤖 Oasis Infobyte Machine Learning Internship
+# 🤖 Oasis Infobyte Data Science Internship

-Welcome to my **Machine Learning Internship Repository** with **Oasis Infobyte**!
+Welcome to my **Data Science Internship Repository** with **Oasis Infobyte**!
-This repository contains all the **tasks and projects** I completed during my internship, covering practical applications of **regression, classification, and data analysis** using Python and machine learning libraries.
+This repository contains all the **tasks and projects** I completed during my internship, covering practical applications of **regression, classification, and data analysis** using Python and data science libraries.

 ---

 ## 🚀 Internship Overview

-The **Oasis Infobyte Internship** offered a great opportunity to work on real-world data problems and strengthen my understanding of machine learning fundamentals.
+The **Oasis Infobyte Data Science Internship** offered a great opportunity to work on real-world data problems and strengthen my understanding of data science and analytics fundamentals.
-Each task focuses on a specific ML concept — from data preprocessing and model training to evaluation and visualization.
+Each task focuses on a specific concept — from data preprocessing and visualization to building predictive models and evaluating results.

 ---